yiliai/Yelp/README.md

 * [ ] Optional: implement a custom switch
 * [x] Required: Radius filter should expand as in the real Yelp app
 * [x] Required: Categories should show a subset of the full list with a "See All" row to expand.
-* [x] Clicking on the "Search" button should dismiss the filters page and trigger the search w/ the new filter settings.
+* [x] Required: Clicking on the "Search" button should dismiss the filters page and trigger the search w/ the new filter settings.

 * [ ] Optional: Implement the restaurant detail page.